openapi-ts/openapi-typescript/docs/openapi-fetch/about.md

 ### vs. Axios

 [Axios](https://axios-http.com) doesn’t automatically typecheck against your OpenAPI schema.
 Further, there’s no easy way to do that.
-Axios does have more features than openapi-fetch such as request/responce interception and cancellation.
+Axios does have more features than openapi-fetch such as interceptors and advanced cancellation.

 ### vs. tRPC